The planet’s premier health agency has announced drastic reforms. Critics say they aren’t drastic enough

 Those are just three of the hundreds of towns and cities across the country that have canceled recycling programs, limited the types of material they accepted or agreed to huge price increases.

 Prompting this nationwide reckoning is China, which until January 2018 had been a big buyer of recyclable material collected in the United States.
-That stopped when Chinese officials determined that […]
+That stopped when Chinese officials determined […]

 Read the Full Article